 Neighboring With Invasive Plants By Bella Ranck and Floyd Witsoe Alaska is facing a growing epidemic of invasive plant species.
 With widespread tourism, construction, and even moving water [...]

-Fish Passage Restoration Site Field Trips in the Copper Basin and Cordova Get Students Into the Watershed Active culvert construction provided awesome hands-on outreach experiences for multiple [...]
+Copper Basin and Cordova Students Explore Fish Passage Restoration Sites in the Watershed Active culvert construction provided awesome hands-on outreach experiences for multiple outreach programs [...]

 CRWP partners with CRNA, Ahtna, Inc., and Wrangell-St. Elias National Park Youth Programs for a teen invasive plant management introduction.
 Our Watershed Stewardship Program Manager, Amanda [...]